wmorota/front-end-crash-course/README.md

 # front-end-crash-course
-A crash course on front - end development to be used and taught to those who are interested.
+A crash course on front-end development to be used and taught to those who are interested.